marcnaa/gemini-2-live-angular/README.md

 # Gemini 2.0 Live API Demo

 ## Overview
 This project showcases Gemini 2.0 real-time multimodal AI capabilities in a web application using Angular.
+Currently the Live API is only available for `Gemini 2.0 Flash Experimental`.

 This project demonstrates integration with Google's Gemini AI models through the `@google/genai` library now in (Technical) [Preview](https://github.com/googleapis/js-genai/commit/da38b6df88705c8ff1ea9a2e1c5ffa596054b382).